-Why 2018 Was the Year Justin Bieber Truly Got Serious About His Future
+Why Justin Bieber Decided to Truly Get Serious About His Future

 Splash News

-Eager to follow the happy wife, happy life edict, Bieber was happy to go along, an insider told E!
+Eager to follow the happy wife, happy life edict, Bieber was cool to go along, an insider told E!
 News.
 Equally caught up in the I-can't-live-without-you-fever, "He wanted to show her he was serious this time and wasn't going to split up with her," said the insider, "and that's why they got married so fast."
+(There was possibly one other motivation: a desire to put an end to a self-enforced celibacy, though Bieber insisted to Vogue that was just one factor.
+"When I saw her last June, I just forgot how much I loved her and how much I missed her and how much of a positive impact she made on my life.
+I was like, Holy cow, this is what I've been looking for.")

 Ever since, Bieber has seemed content to enjoy an extended honeymoon, trailing along as his new spouse spent time in New York City for Fashion Week, jetted to London for their Fashion Week and her debut show as style creator for Adidas Originals and JD Sports and then made a visit to Italy's Amalfi Coast and an awaiting $13,000-a-night villa just for a fun.

-The upcoming Vogue cover stars (they posed for the fashion bible in the Hollywood Hills in early December) each expressed interest in pumping the brakes on their respective careers in favor of nurturing their brand new marriage, with Baldwin telling WWD just days before their quickie wedding, "I've tried to be really choosy with fashion week going forward, just because I want to have the time to spend being relaxed and being with family—and my fiancé."
+The couple each expressed interest in pumping the brakes on their respective careers in favor of nurturing their brand new marriage, with Baldwin telling WWD just days before their quickie wedding, "I've tried to be really choosy with fashion week going forward, just because I want to have the time to spend being relaxed and being with family—and my fiancé."
 But Bieber has proven especially committed.

 "He's happy and content," a source recently told People.
 "He is in love with Hailey.
 She encourages him to do whatever he wants to do, and is encouraging him in this season of self-discovery."
 As for everyone else wondering when his sabbatical will end, well, frankly, they can kick rocks.
 "It actually bugs him when people ask when he's going back to the studio or on tour.
 He has worked for years, and the first time he takes a significant break, everyone's all, 'When's he coming back?'" explained the source.
 "To Justin, those aren't just questions—those are demands.
 For years, everyone has tried to take a piece of him.
 Just let him be."